Frequently Asked Questions

 Can I change which staff members are shown on the Agency transcript?

-Yes, you can do this with the Transcript Options menu.
-On the left side of the Transcript Options menu, you’ll see the full list of people associated with your agency.
+Yes.
+From the homepage click ‘View Agency Transcript’.
+Select the name of the center you want to review from the dropdown menu.
+Click ‘Expand transcript options’ to access the Transcript Options menu.
+On the left side of the Transcript Options menu is a list of staff associated with your agency.
 Users in green are shown on the report.
 To hide a user, click on their name.
-Their line will turn red, indicating that this person is no longer displayed on the report.
-They do still have access to their account and coursework, but will remain hidden from your view until you click on their name to show them again.
+Their line will turn red, indicating that this staff member is no longer displayed on the report.
+They still have access to their account and course work but will remain hidden from your view until you click on their name to show them again.